-- C. Amount of Leave Available.
-If an employee takes leave for a reason stated in paragraphs (1) (5) above, the employee may take up to 12 weeks of leave in a rolling 12-month period.
+The employee must have worked for the County for at least twelve (12) months, and must have performed at least 1,250 hours of work in twelve (12) months prior to a leave request; and; Amount of Leave Available.
+If an employee takes leave for a reason stated in paragraphs (A) - (F) above, the employee may take up to 12 weeks of leave in a rolling 12-month period.
 The amount of leave available is determined by looking at the amount used during the 12 months preceding the date leave would begin; the total amount of leave available in this 12-month period may not exceed 12 weeks.
-If an employee takes FMLA leave for a reason stated in paragraph (6) above, the employee will be limited to a combined total of 26 workweeks of leave for any FMLA-qualifying reason during the single 12-month period.
-(Only 12 of the 26 weeks total may be for a FMLA-qualifying reason other than to care for a covered service member.) .
-The "single 12-month period" for leave to care for a covered service member begins the first day the employee takes leave for this reason and ends 12 months later, regardless of the 12 month period established by the employer for other types of FMLA leave. - D. Intermittent and Reduced Schedule Leave: Under some circumstances, employees may take FMLA leaves of absences intermittently (in separate blocks of time due to a single FMLA qualifying reason) or on a reduced leave schedule (reducing the usual number of hours an employee works per workweek or workday).
-Certification will be required to show that an intermittent or a reduced schedule leave is a medical necessity for leaves under paragraphs (3), (4), and (6), above.
-Other documentation or certification may be required to show that such an intermittent or a reduced schedule leave is necessary in the case of a leave of a "qualified exigency" under paragraph (5), above.
+If an employee takes FMLA leave for a reason stated in paragraph (F) above, the employee will be limited to a combined total of 26 workweeks of leave for any FMLA-qualifying reason during the single 12-month period.
+(Only 12 of the 26 weeks total may be for a FMLA-qualifying reason other than to care for a covered service member.).
+The "single 12-month period" for leave to care for a covered service member begins the first day the employee takes leave for this reason and ends 12 months later, regardless of the 12 month period established by the employer for other types of FMLA leave.

+Intermittent and Reduced Schedule Leave: Under some circumstances, employees may take FMLA leaves of absences intermittently (in separate blocks of time due to a single FMLA qualifying reason) or on a reduced leave schedule (reducing the usual number of hours an employee works per workweek or workday).
+Certification will be required to show that an intermittent or a reduced schedule leave is a medical necessity for leaves under paragraphs (C), (D), and (F), above.
+Other documentation or certification may be required to show that such an intermittent or a reduced schedule leave is necessary in the case of a leave of a "qualified exigency" under paragraph (E), above.

-If FMLA leave is for birth and care, or placement for adoption or foster care, as described in paragraphs (1) and (2), above, use of intermittent leave is subject to the County approval.
+If FMLA leave is for birth and care, or placement for adoption or foster care, as described in paragraphs (A) and (B), above, use of intermittent leave is subject to the County approval.